sfeister/sidekick-epics-docs/docs/pi-first-boot.md

 1. Ensure your Raspberry Pi has a working internet connection.
 1. (Optional) Set your correct timezone under "Localisation" in the `raspi-config` graphical configuration tool.
 1. Bring your Raspberry Pi OS up-to-date:

-    `sudo apt -y update`
+    a. `sudo apt -y update`

-    `sudo apt -y upgrade` (plan for about fifteen minutes of downloading and installing software upgrades)
+    b. `sudo apt -y upgrade` (plan for about fifteen minutes of downloading and installing software upgrades)